lumarel/knowledgebase/kubernetes/rockylinux_awx.md

 ### Local Path Provisioner is unable to create pv's or applications using a pvc can't write

 Most likely it's because SELinux is misbehaving.
+Could be that you have to set SELinux to permissive mode overall... which is sad.